JaredCrean2/MPISearch/Readme.md

 This script `find_symbol.sh` searches the MPI documentation for the name or names supplied to the script, and prints out the version of MPI where the symbol first appears.
-For example
+For example:

 ```bash
 ./finds_symbol.sh MPI_COMM_WORLD